jonfroehlich/HCID521Wi2019/README.md

 Demonstrates two configurations of activating LEDs.
 One where the LED   anode (long leg) is pointed towards an output pin (in this case, Pin 3).
 In this configuration, driving Pin 3 HIGH will turn on the LED.
 And the second where the LED anode is connected to 5V and the cathode is connected towards Pin 4.
 In this configuration, driving Pin 4 HIGH will turn off the LED.
 See lecture slides for details.

 ## Analog Output Examples
+## Using an LED
+[FadeOneDirection.ino](https://github.com/jonfroehlich/HCID521Wi2019/blob/master/DemoCode/Lecture03-PhysicalComputing1/FadeOneDirection/FadeOneDirection.ino)<br/>This example shows how to fade an LED on Pin 3 using the analogWrite() function.
+The fade goes in one direction (from off to a fade on) and then repeats (off to fade on)

+### Using the RGB LED
 [BlinkRGB.ino](https://github.com/jonfroehlich/HCID521Wi2019/blob/master/DemoCode/Lecture03-PhysicalComputing1/BlinkRGB/BlinkRGB.ino)<br/>
 Flashes (blinks) through a series of colors using the RGB LED